mikefromminsk/mfm-landing/docs/whitepaper.md

 The bot verifies subscription to the official channel (which tracks real user counts), provides access to the web interface, and helps newcomers quickly get started with crypto.

-**The Babylon Network** is a real-world proof of concept: a fee-free, secure, scalable cryptocurrency ecosystem ready for mass adoption.
+**The Babylon Network** is a real-world proof of concept: a fee-free, secure, scalable cryptocurrency ec ready for mass adoption.123123